Vivion Brewer: Desegregation work

 During the Little Rock Crisis in 1957, Arkansas Governor Orval Faubus called out the Arkansas National Guard to prevent nine African-American students from entering Central High School.
 In the fall of 1958, Little Rock’s citizens voted to close the city’s high schools rather than desegregate all of the city’s schools.
 Brewer joined with Adolphine Fletcher Terry to organize the WEC in September 1958.
 Brewer initially suggested working with African-American women to help better understand race relations in the city, but the WEC members decided that they needed to focus solely on reopening the schools in order to deflect segregationist criticism.
 Brewer took the lead in dealing with the media for the WEC and, because of her highly visible position in the WEC, quickly became the target of segregationists, often receiving threatening and offensive telephone calls and mail.
-In her memoir, she recalled some reluctance serving as the WEC’s chairperson on account of the fact that she did not reside in Little Rock and her only child had not lived to school age.
+In her memoir, she recalled some reluctance serving as the WEC’s chairperson because she did not reside in Little Rock and her only child had not lived to school age.
 The schools reopened in the fall of 1959, and Brewer resigned as chairperson of the WEC in 1960.